-Figure 6.
-3D model of the Corsini Throne with texture.

-Then, this software is able to create colorful texture; the mapping of the high-resolution texture can be realised through the internal images of the 3D scanner or with the images acquired by the external cameras.
+This software is able to create colourful textures; the mapping of the high-resolution texture can be realised through the internal images captured by the 3D scanner or with images acquired by external cameras.

-The 3D models thus obtained were subjected to merge process in order to obtain a single and complete model.
+The 3D models thus obtained were subjected to a merging process in order to obtain a single and complete model.

-In the case of the Throne Corsini it was preferred to study the object without texture because it interfered with the analysis of the bas-relief.
+In the case of the Corsini Throne, it was preferable to study the object without texture because the texture interfered with the analysis of the bas-relief.